Western Animation: G.I. Joe: Resolute

 - Took a Level in Badass: Cobra Commander comes off a lot more sinister than he has in the past.

 - Toyless Toyline Character: Only a few of the Resolute versions of the characters were made.

-- Villainous Breakdown: As his plan starts coming apart right at the very end, Cobra Commander—already a lot Darker and Edgier than most known incarnations—begins raving furiously, killing his own soldiers just for giving him bad news (and using their blood to pain a Cobra insignia on a nearby door), and arming his Kill Sat to fire directly on Washington D.C.
+- Villainous Breakdown: As his plan starts coming apart right at the very end, Cobra Commander—already a lot Darker and Edgier than most known incarnations—begins raving furiously, killing his own soldiers just for giving him bad news (and using their blood to paint a Cobra insignia on a nearby door), and arming his Kill Sat to fire directly on Washington D.C.